zuozhenggh/learning-library/developer-library/integration-soa-workshop/1-introduction-to-soa.md

 For details about Oracle SOA
    go to <a href="https://www.oracle.com/cloud/integration/soa-cloud-service/pricing.html"> SOA Cloud Values</a>
+-->

+## Prerequisites

+* An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

-### **Summary**
+## **Summary**

-This completes the lab introduction.
 At this point, you're ready to start building amazing enterprise-grade orchestration and integration, rapidly.
 You may proceed to the lab: **Develop SOA composite for validating payment** by clicking the navigation menu icon, in the upper-right corner of the header.

 ## Acknowledgements
 * **Author** - <Daniel Tarudji, Solution Engineering - N. America>